dislick/patrickmuff-blog/posts/switch-to-firefox/index.md

 description: 'Perspective of a software engineer working on the web.'
 ---

 When Chrome was released to the public back in 2009 I was one of the first people to ditch Firefox in favor of it.
-It was new, quick and did everything I wanted it to do.
+It was new, quick, and did everything I wanted it to do.
 However last month I changed my default browser back to Firefox Quantum, mostly due to being afraid of Google's monopoly on the web, partly because of some of the nice features Firefox brings with it in its recent versions.

 ![Firefox Logo](./firefox_logo.jpg)